r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 Get R-devel source code, e.g. via subversion.
 It needs to be at least version 78185 (support for UTF-8 as current native encoding on Windows), but it is best to take the latest as more updated may turn out to be necessary.
-I've last tested this with R-devel 78739.
+Last tested this with R-devel 78739.

-Apply this [patch](r_gcc9_ucrt2_1.diff).
-The patch also sets the system code page and the current native encoding to UTF-8 for R, which requires Windows 10 November 2019 release (version 1909 or newer, which is build 18363 or newer).
-One needs Windows 10, no current Windows server with desktop/gui is this new.
+Apply this [patch](r_gcc9_ucrt2_2.diff).
+The patch also sets the system code page and the current native encoding to UTF-8 for R, which requires Windows 10 November 2019 release (version 1909, which is build 18363) or newer.
 On older version of Windows, revert to the original manifest files, UTF-8 will then not be used as either of these two encodings.
 If trying on an old version of Windows without UCRT, it can be downloaded from [here](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows), yet this toolchain has not been tested with it.